eluinstra/ebms-admin/ebms-core/properties.md

 messageQueue.timeout=30000
 ```
 ### EventListener
+When receiving a message a `RECEIVE` event is generated.
+After a message is sent, a `DELIVERED`, `FAILED` or `EXPIRED` event is generated.
+By `DEFAULT` these events are logged to file, but it is also possible to persist and consume these events.
+For that you can choose from the `type`s
+- `DAO` which stores it to database
+- `SIMPLE_JMS` which stores the messageId to JMS
+- `JMS` which stores all message properties to JMS
+- `JMS_TEXT` which stores all message properties to JMS as a text message

+When `DAO` is selected, you can get the events by calling [getUnProcessedEvents]({{ site.baseurl }}/ebms-core/api.html#getUnprocessedMessageEvents).
+When one of the JMS listeners is selected, you can get the events by listening to a `QUEUE` of `TOPIC` depending on the `destinationType`.
 ```
 # EventListenerType = DEFAULT(=LOGGING) | DAO | SIMPLE_JMS | JMS | JMS_TEXT
 eventListener.type=DEFAULT
 eventListener.filter=
+# DestinationType=QUEUE | TOPIC
+eventListener.jms.destinationType=QUEUE
 ```
 ### TransactionManager
 ```